p-s-vishnu/AI-Checklist/README.md

 > - 🐇 Participating in a competition
 > - 👨‍💻 Open source contribution

+## Objective: Master the following
+1. Computer science fundamentals – algorithms, data structures, computability, and complexity.
+2. One or more programming language -> Python, C++, R, Java
+3. Understanding of basic *Math, Stats and Probability* concepts
+4. Pick your pokemon (start with one and capture the next one):  NLP, Computer Vision, Time series forcasting or Recommendation systems.
+5. Distributed Computing

 Denote progress status as either in-progress (:running:) or completed (:trophy:).